 For the filling:

-- In a medium bowl combine softened butter, pumpkin puree, vanilla, cinnamon, ginger, nutmeg, and cloves and mix until smooth and creamy.
+- In a medium bowl combine everything except brown sugar: softened butter, pumpkin puree, vanilla, cinnamon, ginger, nutmeg, and cloves and mix until smooth and creamy.
 Set aside.

 - On a floured work surface, roll dough into roughly a 24 inch by 10-12 inch rectangle.
 I stop occasionally and shape it with my hands to keep a rectangular shape.